Baby Congestion: Tips & Tricks For Relieving Your Infant's Stuffy Nose

 But if your little one is older than six months and knows how to sip from a sippy cup, try offering them warm apple juice.
 Don’t forget to test the juice first to make sure it’s not too hot!

 There’s not much you can do about the outside air quality if you live in a polluted city, but there are things you can do to improve the air quality inside your home, which is where your baby spends most of their time!

 Several things can irritate your baby’s respiratory tract or cause congestion — cleaning products full of chemicals, scents and perfumes, and smoke, just to name a few.

 To improve indoor air quality, quit smoking and don’t light candles for the time being.
 It’s also a good idea to look for chemical-free alternatives for your everyday cleaning products.

-Another way to reduce irritants in your baby’s life is to use fragrance-free and hypoallergenic shampoos, lotions, and the like.
+Another way to reduce irritants in your baby’s life is to use fragrance-free shampoos, lotions, and the like.
 Babo Botanicals’s fragrance-free products are great for scent-sensitive babies (and adults!), and they’re easy on sensitive, dry, or eczema-prone skin.

 Give Your Baby Extra TLC!

 When your baby has a sniffle, cold, or stuffy nose, making them comfortable and doing what you can to relieve their congestion is the name of the game.

 And showering them with some extra hugs and kisses is part of that.
 Never underestimate the power of a little extra TLC!